ElectricalGang

 #2.
 Periodic/Condition Monitoring Tests:

 This test is used to increase the performance and periodically check the position of the transformer.
 Checking the transformer periodically to make sure it can satisfy the customer’s demand.
 This type of test is done on a weekly, monthly, and yearly basis after operating the transformer on a regular basis.
-Periodic maintenance plans of transformers depend on what type of transformer is used.
+Periodic maintenance plans for transformers depend on what type of transformer is used.

 This test periodically inspects the transformer and helps to detect defects occurring in the early stages.
-For example in the measurement in the resistance of the insulation of the transformer, if the value falls below normal, it shows that the defect is in the initial stage.
+For example in the measurement of the resistance of the insulation of the transformer, if the value falls below normal, it shows that the defect is in the initial stage.

 #3.
 Emergency Tests: